Radek-Wawrzyk/e-sphere-frontend-challenge/README.md

 What is more, I decided to split components into 2 main categories:

 - `App/*` - Application base related components, such as `AppInput` or `AppSelect.vue` .
-All components contains `App` prefix for easier looking and searching.
+All components contain `App` prefix for easier navigation through the project.

 - `Product/*` - Product related components, defined by its own scope of the product or products with `Product` prefix.
-Moreover, same as aboved - all componets contains `Product` or `Products` prefix
+Moreover, same as above - all componets contain `Product` or `Products` prefixes.

 In the terms of API, I decided to create `api` directory, which contains main `axios instance`, which is being used in all services.
-Right now there is only one service, however, it could be very easy to expand or maintain more services in the future.
+Right now there is only one service, however, it would be very easy to expand or maintain more services in the future.

-Last thing worth to mention is plugins directory.
+Last thing worth to mention is the `plugins` directory.
 I decided to use `font-awesome` for all icons as I cound't import them from the provided `Adobe XD page`.
-Therefore, I created one plugin called ` font-awesome.ts` and I imported only 3 neccessary icons + `vue` component.
+Therefore, I created one plugin called `font-awesome.ts` and I imported only 3 neccessary icons + `vue` component.